vineethkumarv/sv-wiki/Control-Flow.md

 2. actual argument - value and function passed to and from the routine.

-We can call the function mainly by two ways -
+We can call the function mainly in two ways -
 1. call by value
 2. call by reference